LovesTha/LovesTha.github.io/_posts/2007-03-08-rebel-crossing.markdown

 Good Targets (20):
-4 Aven Riftwatcher (great dude, even better with Dust Elemental) 4 Big Game Hunter (theres always big dude that needs killing) 4 Knight of the Holy Nimbus (hard to kill dudes are great, specialy with a wrath in block) 4 Saltfield Recluse (excellent combo with Porphyry Nodes) 4 Amrou Seekers (efficient evasion, although not as hot as the Riftwatchers, a watch this space, soon to change)
+4 Aven Riftwatcher (great dude, even better with Dust Elemental) 4 Big Game Hunter (there's always big dude that needs killing) 4 Knight of the Holy Nimbus (hard to kill dudes are great, specially with a wrath in block) 4 Saltfield Recluse (excellent combo with Porphyry Nodes) 4 Amrou Seekers (efficient evasion, although not as hot as the Riftwatchers, a watch this space, soon to change)